Calçoene

-Calçoene (/pt-BR/) is a municipality located in the east of the state of Amapá in Brazil.
+Calçoene (/pt-BR/) is a municipality located in the east of the state of Amapá, Brazil.
 It is located on the Atlantic Ocean in the Amazon jungle basin near French Guiana.
 Calçoene covers 14,269 km2 and has a population is 11,306.
 The name Calçoene is a corruption of "Calço N" (North Wedge, one of four mining zones defined by the Brazilian Government at the beginning of the 20th century).

 The city has the highest rainfall of any in Brazil, with an annual average of 4165 mm.
 Calçoene is noted for its ancient megalithic observatory, often referred to as the "Amazon Stonehenge".

 History

 The borders between French Guiana and Brazil were not clear, and in the 19th century, it was decided that the area between the Amazon and the Oyapock River was a neutral territory.
 Paul Quartier had a meeting with the village chiefs of Cunani and Carsewenne (nowadays: Calçoene) in 1885.
 In 1886, the Republic of Independent Guiana was founded by a group of French adventurers and two village chiefs with Cunani as the capital.
 The unrecognised republic lasted until 1891.
 In 1900, the territory was awarded to Brazil.
 Calçoene became a municipality in 1956.